-In the afternoon continue to Tauride Palace – a seat of the Provisional government (outside) and visit Smolny Institute, the headquarters of the revolution in 1917 and the central location of the Bolshevik leaders.
+In the afternoon continue to Tauride palace – a seat of the Provisional government (outside) and visit Smolny Institute, headquarters of revolution in 1917 and central location Bolshevik leaders.

 DAY 3 - Political prison and more

-The City tour continues to the Monument to the founder of KGB Felix Dzerzhinsky and takes you by the exterior of the "Bolshoi House" – a former KGB building.
+The City tour continues to the Monument to the founder of KGB Felix Dzerzhinsky and takes you by the exterior of the “Bolshoi House” – a former KGB builing.